 Learning the discipline of play as it is taught by traditional physical comedy techniques teaches us how to be resilient in the face of the inevitable failures that come with true innovation, and helps us welcome those failures as essential guideposts on the path to success.
 Whatever your work might be—teaching, creating, learning, researching—infusing it with your personal brand of fun will lift your work to new levels of discovery and productivity.
 This class will teach you to play as if your life depended on it, to risk breaking the rules and being a fool, to go beyond the bounds of normal and access the infinite resources of fun that exist inside us all to work and live better.

-This course is hosted by the Arts & Design Research Incubator (ADRI) and is open to all disciplines.
+Hosted by the Arts & Design Research Incubator (ADRI) and open to all disciplines.
 The course culminates with individual and group projects applying play to your particular field.